rohts-patil/openevals4j/README.md

 # OpenEvals4J

-A Java library for evaluating Large Language Models (LLMs) applications, inspired by the OpenEvals project.
-This library provides a foundation for creating custom evaluation frameworks for your LLM applications.
+OpenEvals4J is a Java library for evaluating RAG (Retrieval-Augmented Generation) systems and AI agents using LLM as judge.
+It provides a flexible and extensible framework for assessing the performance of your RAG and agent implementations.

 ## Features

-- Base evaluation framework for LLM applications
+- LLM-based evaluation using LangChain4J
-- Support for custom evaluation metrics
+- Support for both RAG and Agent evaluation
+- Batch evaluation capabilities
+- Extensible evaluation framework
-- Easy integration with existing Java applications
+- Detailed evaluation results with explanations
-- Java 17 compatibility
-- Maven-based project structure

-## Requirements

-- Java 17 or higher
-- Maven 3.6 or higher

-## Installation
+## Getting Started

-Add the following dependency to your `pom.xml`:
+### Maven Dependency

 ```xml

 <dependency>
     <groupId>com.openevals4j</groupId>
     <artifactId>openevals4j</artifactId>